Prince Harry Reportedly Took A Jab At Prince William In This Very Public Way

 This month we turned to you for ideas of accounts to follow featuring people, organisations and causes that you find inspiring or noteworthy.
 Thank you to each and every one of you who contributed!
 Many of you have suggested that we use this month as an opportunity to highlight lesser known organisations and shine a light on those working hard behind the scenes that may not get the level of attention that they so rightly deserve.
 These accounts showcase those persevering at the grassroots level, connecting our global community through a shared lens of giving back and helping one another.
 We were so happy to learn about them and are now able to share them with you!
 Thank you for being part of this collective conversation with us; we hope everyone has enjoyed discovering many of these accounts and engaging with each other on how we can all be Forces For Change. •All photos used above are from the accounts we are now following•

 In The Daily Express story, correspondent Libby Purves noted that Prince Harry’s comment was “tactless” in reference to the number of children he and Markle planned to have.
-It was not only what appeared to be a jab at his brother’s family of five, but also, a prediction a young family should not make aloud regarding their future as no one can predict the number of children they will be able to have moving forward due to any number of mitigating factors.
+It was not only what appeared to be a jab at his brother’s family of five, but also a prediction a young family should not make aloud as no one can predict the number of children they will have.

 Prince Harry and Meghan Markle are advocates for the environment but have been called out by the British press for using private planes and helicopters to get around London and across the Atlantic for official royal engagements.
 Much ado was also made about Markle using a private plane to fly to New York City and back to London for her baby shower in 2018.